mattlazarowitz/node-red-flow-storage/README.md

 The flow "hwinfo64 remote sensor monitor flow.json" was a flow that worked in conjunction with HWiNFO64 and the addon named Remote Sensor Monitor.
 Node-Red was used to read the JSON data produced by the addon over the network then use it to log data.
 This was used to ID a machine that was malfunctioning due to thermal throttling.

 The flow "particulate sensor logging.json" is to log data from my homebrew particulate sensors so I could try to make an informed decision about which model of sensor I would use to build more remote sensors.

+The flow "storage.json" is to store the work I did to create a UI element that matches the color coded AQI values provided by the EPA.